Internet in Algeria: Internet penetration and ISPs

-Over the past decade, the number of Internet users in Algeria has greatly increased, from 150,000 users in 2006 to approximately 18,583,000 in 2015, with a penetration rate of 46% of the population, due to the increase of internet speeds and lowering of tariffs, as well as the introduction of new telecommunication technologies such as 3G and 4G LTE.
+Over the past decade, the number of Internet users in Algeria has greatly increased, from 150,000 users in 2006 to approximately 36,200,000 in 2024.
+With a penetration rate of 76.9% of the population, due to the increase of internet speeds and lowering of tariffs, as well as the introduction of new telecommunication technologies such as 3G and 4G LTE.

 To improve the information and communications technology penetration rate, the government has started a number of initiatives, including its approval in January 2008 of a €100 million plan to implement Internet networks in every high school in the country.
 The country is also modernising its internet network by installing optical fiber cables, and multi-service access nodes (MSANs) all across the country.

 Algeria’s main operator of Internet services and fixed and mobile telephone services is Algérie Télécom.
 The company has been slated for privatization, but the process has been repeatedly delayed.
 The firm’s chief executive said in 2008 that the company will be ready for privatization by 2011.

-Algérie Télécom launched an LTE network in 2014, making Algeria the first country in North Africa to have such a network.
+Algérie Télécom launched LTE Services on October 1st, 2016, though it was the first in North Africa to launch an LTE network via Algérie Télécom in 2014.

 In 2015, Algérie Télécom launched the WICI service in multiple Algerian cities, which grants the public access to outdoor Wi-Fi.